-You might be asking “Why does my car AC blows cold then warm causes and fixes?” which is a common question among car owners because a functional AC is necessary when driving, especially in hot weather.
+Car AC blows cold then warm happens at the time when we need our AC to work at its best which raises several questions among car owners because a functional AC is necessary when driving, especially in hot weather.

 Your car AC blows cold then warm then cold again because of internal faults, such as a broken refrigerant, a discharged battery, and a bad sensor.
 Defective valves, compressor clutch, and radiator fans may also cause the AC to blow cold air and then hot air.